damian-pastorini/reldens-docs/contents-creation.md

 - Use the [Tiled Map Editor](https://www.mapeditor.org/) app to [create the maps manually](maps-manual-creation.md).
 - Use ["Maps Wizard"](maps-wizard.md) in the admin panel which will generate and import the maps for you.

-For the documentation we will use the [Maps Wizard (maps-wizard.md)](maps-wizard.md), so follow the instructions in the link.
+For these contents creation documentation we will use the [Maps Wizard (maps-wizard.md)](maps-wizard.md), so follow the instructions in the link.

 The last step here will be to change the default config to set your player initial class and map: